Gaylord Inpatient Admissions: 4 Steps

 Once the referral has been made, a Regional Healthcare Manager from Gaylord Hospital visits the referring hospital, conducts an on-site evaluation and completes a preadmission assessment of the patient to ensure that Gaylord is the next most appropriate level of care.
 The assessment may include interviews with the patient, family, physicians and any other health care professionals directly involved in the patient’s care.
 We will then seek authorization from your insurance company for admission.
 Note that during COVID all evaluations are conducted virtually or remotely.

 We encourage patients’ family members to tour Gaylord Hospital prior to admission.
 Tours can be arranged by appointment on weekdays by calling: (203) 284-2800, option 9.
-Due to COVID-19 restrictions in-person tours are not available at this time.
-Please see our virtual tour video for more information.
+Due to COVID-19 restrictions in-person tours may not available at this time so please call the above number to confirm our current status.
+Please also see our virtual tour video for more information.

 3. Insurance coverage verification and financial assistance.